Interview – Orion of Behemoth & Vesania

 CrypticRock.com – Very true.
 How can you put a timetable on a piece of art?
 There is too much pressure, and if you are putting too much pressure on yourself, you are not going to get the best possible music out of it.

 Orion – I am listening to a lot of music.
-I work with music, I even work in the recording studio when I have time. to do music production as well.
-I listen to most of the albums that are coming out now and most of them are by bands who are producing music every year or two.
-I listen to these albums and there is nothing in them.
-It goes in one ear and out the other and I do not remember a single note.
-There is no personality in it, there is no heart in the music if you are doing it with a timetable.
-That is just not us and I do not want to do it that way.
+I work with music; I even work in the recording studio when I have time. to do music production as well.
+I listen to most of the albums that are coming out now, and most of them are by bands that produce music every year or two.
+I listen to these albums, but there is nothing in them.
+It goes in one ear and out the other, and I do not remember a single note.
+There is no personality in it; there is no heart in the music if you are doing it with a timetable.
+That is just not us, and I do not want to do it that way.

 Orion – I agree with you.
 Speaking of the Symphonic Metal genre, it is going down.
-I feel like it is the genre itself is a little burned out.
+I feel like the genre itself is a little burned out.
 I am not sure if there is anything new to find in it.
-I agree that this genre is coming down, but at the same time, there is a lot of great bands.
+I agree that this genre is coming down, but at the same time, there are a lot of great bands.
 Surprisingly, most of them are coming from Sweden (laughs).
 I do not know what is so amazing about this country, but any newcomer I hear from Sweden ends up being a great band.
 This does not seem to happen so regularly in any other country.
-I am not sure if Metal as a whole is doing badly now a days, but there certainly a lot of very good newcomers in the market.
+I am not sure if Metal as a whole is doing badly nowadays, but there are certainly a lot of very good newcomers in the market.

 5-behemoth-17